Interacting Particle Systems for Fast Linear Quadratic RL: Problem formulation

 \subsection{Riccati equation and the Q function}

 Consider a matrix-valued process $\{P_t:0\leq t\leq T\}$ obtained from solving the DRE as follows:

 where the expressions for the Riccati operator $\mathcal{D}(\cdot)$ are given in Table \ref{tb:dre}.
 While the DRE is the optimality equation for the finite time-horizon, the average cost solution is obtained by letting the time-horizon $T\to\infty$.
-Because $(A,B)$ is controllable and $(A,C)$ is observable, it is known that for any fixed time $t$, $P_t \to \bar{P}$ which solves the ARE (see~\cite[Theorem 3.7]{ksivan}):
+Because $(A,B)$ is controllable and $(A,C)$ is observable, for any fixed time $t$, $P_t \to \bar{P}$ which solves the ARE: $\mathcal{D}(\bar{P}) = 0$ (\cite[Theorem 3.7]{ksivan}).

 \begin{definition}[Q-function] The continuous-time Q-function (or Hamiltonian) is defined as

 \end{definition}

 Then (see~\cite{liberzon}),